-Are you tired of hiding underarm sweat stains and managing your sweat day in and day out?
+Are you tired of hiding underarm sweat stains and managing your armpit sweat day in and day out?

 Embarrassing, visible sweat marks can lower your confidence and hold you back in your career and social life.
 Sometimes underarm sweat can be so bad that it leads to anxiety and depression.

-- Wear antiperspirant (correctly)
+- Wear antiperspirant correctly

-- Sweat-proof your wardrobe
+- Sweat proof your wardrobe

-- Wrangle your stress
+- Shave your armpits

 - Try natural sweat solutions